ephes/kptncook/README.md

 Thanks to [this blogpost](https://medium.com/analytics-vidhya/reversing-and-analyzing-the-cooking-app-kptncook-my-recipe-collection-5b5b04e5a085) for the url to get the json for today's recipes.

-It's in pre alpha status.
+It's in pre alpha status and currently slightly unmaintained.
+If you want to step in, please let me know.

 # Dependencies
 * Python >=3.10